Kate Renshaw

-Kate Renshaw, born July 25, 1980, at Collarenebri, New South Wales, is an Australian play therapist, filial therapist, educator, author, speaker, and mental health consultant.
-She is best known for designing the Teacher’s Optimal Relationship Approach (TORA).
-TORA is a mental health and wellbeing program to enhance emotional and psychological support in primary schools for students and educators.
+Kate Renshaw (born 25 July 1980) is an Australian play therapist, filial therapist, teacher, author, speaker, and mental health consultant from Collarenebri, New South Wales.
+She is best known for designing the Teacher's Optimal Relationship Approach (TORA).
+TORA is a mental health and well-being program that provides emotional and psychological support in primary schools for students and educators.

 Life and work

-With a background in psychology and art therapy, Renshaw gained her Ph.D. in play therapy from Deakin University in 2022, developing the TORA methodology, and holds professional recognition in Australia, the US and Britain for her work.
+Renshaw, with expertise in psychology and art therapy, earned a PhD in play therapy from Deakin University in 2022.
+She created the TORA methodology and is recognized professionally in Australia, the U.S., and Britain.

-Since 2012, she has been the founder and director of Play and Filial Therapy, which includes a private practice in regional Victoria where she lives, working with families, and children, and lectures and supervises at institutions in Australia, the UK and Ireland.
+Since 2012 she has been the founder and director of Play and Filial Therapy, operating a private practice in regional Victoria.
+She works with families and children and also lectures and supervises at institutions in Australia, the UK, and Ireland.

-Renshaw makes contributions to the field of play therapy through her research, contributing to books like Infant Play Therapy and Integrating Technology into Modern Therapies.
-An advocate for the role of play in child development and mental health, she has presented at national and international conferences, and has shared her expertise on ABC Australia, ABC News Radio, The Conversation, The Big Smoke, and other platforms.
+Renshaw is a researcher in the field of play therapy, with contributions to books such as Infant Play Therapy and Integrating Technology into Modern Therapies.
+She is an advocate for the importance of play in child development and mental health and has presented at national and international conferences.
+She has also shared her expertise on various platforms, including ABC Australia, ABC News Radio, The Conversation, and The Big Smoke.